How to accept online payments for faster cash flow

 - Send invoices with embedded 'Pay now' buttons

-- Click the payment button on your invoice
+- The customer clicks the payment button on your invoice

-- Transfer funds to your account (minus small transaction fees)
+- Funds transfer to your account minus small transaction fees

-- Record the payment automatically in your accounting software
+- Payment records automatically in your accounting software

 Keep payments secure and prevent fraud